 Non-EU nationals will likewise be subject to amended immigration rules once they come into force, likely to be from January 2021 – though employers need to start forward thinking now and ensuring they are adequately prepared .
 This webinar will also address these provisions, highlighting the requirements that UK employers must meet as sponsors and how the changes may affect employers and employees in the United Kingdom.

-Sacha Schoenfeld, head of Fox Williams’ immigration practice, and Jane Mann, head of Fox Williams’ employment law team, will be delivering the presentation.
+Sacha Schoenfeld, head of Fox Williams’ immigration practice, and Jane Mann, head of Fox Williams’ employment law team, delivered the presentation.

 Sacha said, “Many employers we speak to are very concerned about the rapidly changing immigration landscape and the steps to take now.
 In this webinar we will take a practical view of the key issues, putting you in an informed position for your business immigration strategy and actions.”